 Is labour mobility good for the economy?
 In many cases, yes.
 It opens up the market for better skills especially for highly specialised skills not readily available.
 Imagine Silicon valley without Indians and Chinese and Canadians.
 Companies no longer recruit in their backyard if they want exceptional talent.
 Talent is International and they search for talent across borders.

 Just as countries in the past sent out expeditions for spices and gold, countries today send out companies to recruit the best and the most talented of the labour force.
+I was surprised the other day when our grandson's girlfriend announced that they hired someone from the Philippines.
+How did that happen, I asked?
+She said that they just did it online.
 Is this the new Imperialism?